This article focuses on source code and how it is handled, examined, and analyzed in litigation.

 The need to specifically show “good cause” appears to be ignored once source code is involved, either because of the common but incorrect assumption that source code itself, as a whole, is a TS (even though no one would ever regard the near-parallel category of “company internal email” as inherently a TS), or because it is (with some good reasons noted above) seen as too time-consuming or expensive to figure out beforehand where the TSs are located within the code as a whole.

-As already noted, companies often have little idea what their valuable trade secrets actually are, until the issue comes up when employees walk out the door to start their own company (“you don’t know what you got until it’s gone”), and many litigants would be unprepared, if pressed, to show particularized good cause (i.e., something more specific than “our source code is our crown jewels”) as typically required in PO case law.
+As already noted, companies often have little idea what their valuable trade secrets actually are, until the issue comes up when employees walk out the door to start their own company (“you don’t know what you got until it’s gone”).
+Trade secrets expert witnesses will tell you that many litigants would be unprepared, if pressed, to show particularized good cause (i.e., something more specific than “our source code is our crown jewels”) as typically required in PO case law.